 Every machine learning model has a purpose and is designed to perform specific tasks.
 Therefore, one of the challenges in ML is choosing the right algorithm that would bring you the insights you are looking for.
 For example, an unsupervised algorithm won’t be able to label your data correctly because its primary purpose is to look for patterns, and vice versa.
 Before you implement ML, once again, you need to write down your expectations from this technology and what is the end goal.

 When you’re training your machine learning algorithm, you need a good and large training dataset, so that the algorithm can identify the major patterns, information, and insights.
 If your dataset is small, the results might be very biased.
-The sources for data can come from data gathering services (for example, your business’ Google Analytics account), sample datasets (faux data), or it can be purchased from third-party.
+The sources for data can come from data gathering services (for example, your business’s Google Analytics account), sample datasets (faux data), or they can be purchased from a third party.
 Whatever you do, remember that your data needs to be credible and validated, it should be relevant for the algorithm’s purpose, and it should be cleaned.
 It also should be legally obtained data (for obvious reasons.)